BodgeMaster/new_dawn_mirror/Annie intro.md

 We can tal
 LINE DISCONNECTED -
-Tue, 2106-06-01, 20:07
+Tue, 2106-06-01, 20:12

 AgriWorks Login:
 ```

 "Is that a yes or a no?", Annie wonders, still slightly puzzled by the whole situation.
 She starts reading all that's still on the screen.
 "The light of day", she quietly says to herself.

-As she reads the section with the bunker door and the phone number, she reaches for a pen and some paper and writes them down - whoever works here hopefully won’t mind (she had never seen anyone enter or leave this room).
-As Annie continues reading, she hears a quiet clicking noise and the terminal turns off with a flash of the screen.
-A tiny red light illuminates the letters "RDY" on the side.
+As she reads the section with the bunker door and the phone number, she reaches for a pen and some paper and writes them down - whoever works here hopefully won’t mind.
+As Annie continues reading, she hears a quiet clicking noise and the terminal turns off with a flash of the screen that quickly fades to black.
+A tiny red light on the side comes on to illuminate the letters "RDY".

+*This still needs a satisfying conclusion of how she gets up, grabs her stuff, and leaves.*

+Annie closes the door behind herself and locks it.
+As she takes a breath of the slightly humid air, she takes a step back onto the sidewalk to look at the clock above the entrance...
+20:35 - the realization of how much time had passed hits: Normally she’d be home by now.
+She starts walking towards the metro station at the corner.
+The buildings here are similar to the ones in other parts of the city - three to four story houses painted in different colors - but they are lacking balconies and, instead of being homes, they mostly house offices.
+On the other side of the street is an embankment that holds the rails for the metro and beyond that the outer wall of the dome.
+The street lights illuminating the area had already switched to their low-brightness mode for the night.
+She had only seen it like this a couple of times, it made the area look eerie.

+Annie reaches the corner.
+She looks left and right before crossing the street but not a single car is in sight.
+As she enters the station and walks up the stairs, she glances at the display - 21 minutes until the next train arrives, that’s a long wait...
+The station is completely devoid of life, nobody else is out here this late.
+Annie walks up to the vending machine at the upper end of the staircase - "OUT OF ORDER"...
+Hrm.
+Mildly frustrated, she sits down on one of the benches and and starts rummaging in her bag.
+She finds her headphones and puts them on.
+At the end of the cable is her walkman.
+She presses play and starts listening. *Yes, spell-checker, I know that Walkman is a name and should be capitalized.
+"Portable cassette player" just doesn’t sound nearly as elegant and I don't want it to be a Sony Walkman.*

+*The next section/chapter is Jack’s intro where he wakes up and experiences his side of the situation.*

+*Her story line will pick up when the train arrives or when she wakes up the next day.*

+\--